How to Recover your Lost Blockchain.info or Blockchain.com Password

 - It’s possible, but unlikely that your wallet id will be displayed in the “Wallet ID” field of the login form

-- Enter the email address you used to create the wallet, fill out the “captcha” and submit the form
+- Enter the email address you used to create the wallet in the “Your Email or Wallet ID” field, and click “Continue”

-- If you correctly identified the email address that you used to create your wallet, then Blockchain.info should email you the Wallet ID within a few minutes.
+- If the email address you entered is associated with one or more wallets, then Blockchain will email you the Wallet ID or IDs within a few minutes.

 Once you find your Wallet ID, you’re ready to move on to making your password guesses.